UVAdMIST/Norfolk_Groundwater_Model/README.md

 The main model dependencies used are:
 - Tensorflow
 - Keras
+- Scikit-Learn

+# Authors
-- sklearn
+- Ben Bowes
-- Pandas
+- Jeff Sadler
-- Numpy
+- Mohamed Morsy

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # Useful Links
 - [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) - A great blog post by Andrea Karpathy explaining what RNNs are and why they work so well.